mtgingrass/devgin/content/post/2021-03-13-government-career-e1-to-gs-14-my-path.en.md

   - Regulatory Informatics Specialists
 ---

-# How to Ddvance in the Government – from E-1 to GS-14
+# How to Advance in the Government – from E-1 to GS-14

 <p id="border_blue">The government is finally jumping on the emerging technologies bandwagon.
 The public sector wants to catch up to where industry is, and fast. </p>